fairlearn/fairlearn/docs/user_guide/mitigation/adversarial.rst

 In :ref:`adversarial_data_types`, we discuss the input format of :math:`X,` how :math:`Y` and :math:`A` are preprocessed, and how the loss functions :math:`L_P` and :math:`L_A` are chosen.
-Finally, in :ref:`training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these can be difficult to train.
+Finally, in :ref:`adversarial_training` we give some useful tips to keep in mind when training this model, as adversarial methods such as these can be difficult to train.